tcoz/ang2-babel-webpack/README.md

 Seed for ang2-babel-webpack2 using ES6 project
 Includes simple examples of webpack 2 chunking, etc.

+** Note that there is a branch for Angular 4.
+Same exact project, just updated the Angular packages and had to do a couple of small tweaks. **

 You do this, it just works:

 - download/clone repo.